 Across each of the weeks we will also be focusing on our Hillcross values, Habits of Mind and British Values.
 We will link these into our weekly themes and develop the children's understanding of each of these and their positive effect on our ongoing learning.

 As creative and critical thinkers we will be developing our awareness of our four ‘House Thinkers’ with each week being linked to a thinker and one of their quotes.

 Week 1: Healthy Community (You and Me)

 subject focus History & Geography

 Wollstonecraft (Red House) - "The beginning is always today."

 We welcome you all to our Whole School Topic with a special launch video created by the staff team.
 We hope you all enjoy watching it as much as we enjoyed making it!

-To launch this years topic we invited the wider members of the Hillcross community to send in their photos from home.
+To launch the 2020 topic we invited the wider members of the Hillcross community to send in their photos from home.
 We asked all pupils to take part in an 'Un-Mufti' Day, putting on their uniform and wearing rainbow inspired accessories.
 The staff and children in the Hawthorn provision all wore bright colours for the day and photographed themselves working at school.
 The video helped to bring us all together in these strange times.